 The event was held to fall between two significant dates – International Day of Persons with Disabilities (IDPD) which took place on Sunday, 3 December, and International Human Rights Day (IHRD) which takes place on Sunday, 10 December.

-Listen to the Audio Constitution (Please note that the audio files are unavailable at this time, we are working to resolve this matter and apologize for any inconvenience this may cause).
+Please note that the audio files are only available directly from the SoundCloud website at this time, and not from the Commissions Secretariat website as usual.
+We are working to resolve this matter and apologize for any inconvenience this may cause.

 View a PDF of the Cayman Islands Constitution - Audio Track List with Readers.